adamtow/cronios/docs/English.md

 > [**Download Cronios on RoutineHub &raquo;**](https://routinehub.co/shortcut/1267)

-## What’s New in Version 1.3.0
+## What’s New in Version 1.4.0
-- **Cron Job Assistant**: Guides you in creating a new cron job.
-- **Repeat Interval**: Set how often the cron job's shortcut can run again by minutes, hours, or calendar days.
-- **Refreshed Interface**: Matches look and feel of GeoCuts and WatchCuts.
-- **Bug Fixes and Performance Improvements**
+- Support for Shortcuts 2.2.
+Refactored localization and variable names.

 See the [full version history here](#version-history).